hackerman-industries/Hackerbux/README.md

 Version numbers are following ```major.minor.patch``` semantics.

 #### Branches
-There are 3 types of branches in this repository:
+There are 4 types of branches in this repository:

 - **master:** Stable, contains the latest version of the latest *major.minor* release.
 - **maintenance:** Stable, contains the latest version of previous releases, which are still under active maintenance.
 Format: ```<version>-maint```
 - **development:** Unstable, contains new code for planned releases.
 Format: ```<version>-dev```
+- **funky:** Stable/Unstable, nobody really knows.

 We only commit to master, we don't make mistakes.